ASE-Workshop-2023/tutorial/_episodes/11-local-optimisation.md

 ---

 > ## Code connection
-> In this chapter we will use the `ase.optimize` module to perform geometry optimisation, and `ase.constraints` to constrain or optimise various degrees of freedom.
+> In this episode we will use the `ase.optimize` module to perform geometry optimisation, and `ase.constraints` to constrain or optimise various degrees of freedom.
 {: .callout}

 ### To minimise energy and forces we typically use an optimisation algorithm